oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 ### Data Pre-processing

-* Replaced missing 'TotalCharges' with its mean value
+* Replaced missing value in 'TotalCharges' with mean value
 * Under-sampled 'Churn' to 'No Churn' ratio to 1:1
-* One-Hot Encoding and only dummies which correlation < 50% retained
+* One-Hot encoding and only dummies which correlation < 50% retained
 * PCA dimension reduction (100% variance with 23/45 dummies)

 ### Model Training & Hyperparameters Tuning